-The Google Pixel 4 is one of the best phones you can buy right now, but it’s not perfect.
+Google’s Pixel 4 is one of the best phones around with a lot to offer, but it’s not perfect.
 And while it already runs Android 10, we’re seeing more and more complaints about a variety of small but frustrating Pixel 4 and Pixel 4 XL problems.
 Here’s everything you need to know and how to fix those issues yourself.

+In this guide we’ll detail the biggest problems, explain how to fix them, and go over the latest monthly update.
 Don’t go to the Verizon store for help or browse the forums for hours.
 Just follow our tips, tricks, and advice.
-Plus, we’ll regularly update this post with helpful info and fixes as they arrive.

 This phone is a worthy replacement for the Pixel 2 or even the Pixel 3XL and a great alternative to the Galaxy S10.
 That said, even after some quick updates, we’re still seeing a slew of complaints online and all over Reddit.
-Everything from display problems, GPS and WiFi issues, speaker problems, memory issues, camera complaints and always-on display questions.
+Everything from display problems, GPS and WiFi issues, speaker problems, reboot issues, camera freezing and other camera complaints, to name a few.

 Remember, don’t let that list scare you.
 You might not face ANY of these problems, or maybe just one, it all varies.
 The Pixel 4 runs perfectly great for most users, plus we know it’ll get updates every month.

 Before we begin, make sure you’re on the latest software from the company.
-As of right now, that’s the Pixel December Android 10 update.
-Keep in mind that you’ll also get an update on the first Monday of every month with the latest security patches and bug fixes.
+As of right now, that’s the Pixel February Android 10 update.
+Moving forward, you’ll get an update on the first Monday of every month with the latest security patches and bug fixes.

 How to Fix Pixel 4 Battery Life Problems